 History of Zanzibar

-By the time Majid dies, to be succeeded in 1870 by his brother Barghash, the British have appointed a consul to Zanzibar.
-His primary task is to end Zanzibar's notorious slave trade.
-This purpose is achieved by a treaty with Barghash in 1873.
-Britain remains the only colonial power with a well-established presence in Zanzibar itself.
-With the approval of the sultan the island and its narrow coastal regions are declared a British protectorate in 1890.
-Although only wielding a fraction of their former power, the Arab sultans of Zanzibar are still during this colonial period the most influential leaders in east Africa.
-But their rule comes to an end soon after the island's independence in the 1960s.
+By the time Majid dies, to be succeeded in 1870 by his brother Barghash, the British appointed a consul to Zanzibar.
+His primary task was to end Zanzibar's notorious slave trade.
+That purpose was achieved by a treaty with Barghash in 1873.
+Britain remained the only colonial power with a well-established presence in Zanzibar itself.
+With the approval of the sultan the island and its narrow coastal regions declared a British protectorate in 1890.
+Although only wielding a fraction of their former power, the Arab sultans of Zanzibar still during that colonial period had most influential leaders in east Africa.
+But their rule came to an end soon after the island's independence in the 1960s.
 A new constitution, introduced in 1960, provides for a legislative assembly.

 In 1963 the islands regained independence from the British, but upheaval lay around the corner.
 In January 1964 members of the African majority overthrew the established minority Arab ruling elite.
 A republic was established and in April the presidents of Zanzibar and Tanganyika, on the mainland, signed an act of union, forming the United Republic of Tanzania while giving semi-autonomy to Zanzibar.

 Currently, Zanzibar is part of the United Republic of Tanzania with semi autonomous Government with the President, Cabinet, Legislature and Judicial system.
 The Government is responsible for Non-Union matters.